ankitahuja0508/BlackJack-1/README.md

 *Parts of this code have been lost.
-I started building this applicaiton before I knew about Git and GitHub.
+I started building this applicaiton before I knew about GIT and GitHub.
 Unfortunately, this was not intially backed up under version control when I built it.